 Grijalva was lead signatory on a letter dated March 10 from 13 members of Congress to Attorney General Garland Merrick regarding the U.S. appeal in Vaello-Madero and similar lawsuits seeking federal court rulings favoring federal programs in territories equivalent to states.
 The letter asked the U.S. Department of Justice not to rely in its appeal on a line of Supreme Court territorial law rulings known as the Insular Cases, due to racism in America and the Supreme Court when the first of those territorial rulings was handed down in 1901.

 However, in addition to the White House announcement of its appeals in Vaello-Madero, on June 7 the U.S. Department of Justice filed a brief in the appeal in which the Biden Administration asks the Supreme Court to decide the case consistent with the Insular Cases and Territorial Clause.
-This constituted a clear rejection by the U.S. Department of Justice DOJ and the Biden Administration of both the March 10 letter seeking repudiation of the Insular Cases.
+This constituted a clear rejection by both the U.S. Department of Justice and the Biden Administration of the March 10 letter seeking repudiation of the Insular Cases.

 The White House and Justice Department actions on June 7 also followed a May 12 hearing before Grijalva’s committee on H. Res.
 279, also calling for Vaello-Madero and similar cases to be decided without reliance by the U.S. or the court on the Insular Cases.
 However, while taking action in court that Chairman Grijalva had hoped to prevent, the President pointedly reached out to Grijalva by also stating his Administration will propose budgetary measures to achieve federal social safety net equity for the territories.